Bilingual poet, lover of natural medicine, history, art, writing and metaphysics.

 A Pasta Named Strozzapreti

 The word strozza in Italian means "to choke or strangle," and the word preti means "priests."
 To note, strozzapreti are included in the list of the most antique pastas, along with lasagne, vermicelli, and spaghetti e maccheroni (mafalde, gnocchi, and tortellini).

 Strozzapreti is a type of dried pasta typical of Italy, in particular from the area of Romagna in the Marche region.
 Pasta for the poor was made at home and consisted of simple ingredients, though this one called for skilled hands.
-The stretched out pasta was flattened with a rolling pin, cut into strips about 1-1.5cm long, cut into 5cm, and then formed by hand one at a time.
+The stretched out pasta was flattened with a rolling pin, cut into strips about 1 to 1.5cm long, cut into 5cm, and then formed by hand one at a time.
 This type was smothered in rich sauce, usually a ragù.

 The same pasta is made diversely in different zones of Italy.
 In Trentino, up north, the strangolapreti are gnocchi made with stale bread, spinach, egg, and a Trentinese grain, served with melted butter and sage.
 In Milano, they add a soft cheese to this recipe.